Beer sales are picking up again, says world's biggest brewer - Local News 8

 Anheuser-Busch InBev reported Thursday that its global sales volume picked up in June after three months of declines because of the Covid-19 pandemic.

-Restrictions related to the coronavirus crisis had been weighing heavily on the brewer’s business, cutting global sales volume by roughly a third in April and a fifth in May, compared with the same time the previous month.
+Restrictions related to the coronavirus crisis had been weighing heavily on the brewer’s business, cutting global sales volume by roughly a third in April and a fifth in May, compared with the previous year.

 Many bars, pubs and restaurants were forced to close earlier this year as stay-at-home orders were imposed around the world.
 In April, the company also had to shut down some of its operations in countries including Mexico, South Africa and Peru.

-Note: Correction: A previous version of this story incorrectly reported AB InBev’s monthly sales volumes.